 - The best available data show that a combination of manual therapy and exercise may not actually be as effective as glucocorticoid injection in the short term.

-- There is, however, no benefit of ultrasound-guided steroid injection.
+- There is, however, no benefit of having ultrasound-guided steroid injection.

 - Oral steroids may provide short-term benefit in pain and function.